PascalNehlsen/baby-tools-world/README.md

     1. `python manage.py migrate`
 1. start the application with `python manage.py runserver`
 1. verify the application is running by visiting `localhost:8000`
+1. (optional) create a superuser by running: `python manage.py createsuperuser`

+## Project Structure

+- `.gitlab`: GitLab specific project files
+- `.github`: GitHub specific project files
+- `src`: application source code, containing the django project, apps, and other files
+- `requirements.txt`: the project dependencies

+### Apps Overview

+The project is modularized into several apps:

+- `products`: Manages product listings and categories
+- `users`: Handles user authentication and registration.

+Each app has its own `models.py`, `views.py`, `urls.py`, and `admin.py` files to encapsulate its functionality.

+## Usage

+In this section you can read about the project a bit more in detail.

+### Configuration

+To configure the project, follow these steps:

+1. Copy the example environment file: `cp example.env .env`.
+2. Open `.env` and set the required environment variables:
+    - `ALLOWED_HOSTS`: provide a list of comma-separated values for the allowed host configuration
+    - `DEBUG`: Set to `True` for development or `False` for production.

+### Running with Gunicorn

+Gunicorn is a Python WSGI HTTP server that can be used to serve the application in a production-like environment.

+1. **Run the Application**:
+    Use the following command to start the application with Gunicorn:
+    ```bash
+    gunicorn --bind 0.0.0.0:8000 baby_tool_world.wsgi:application
+    ```

+2. **Configuration Options**:
+    You can customize Gunicorn with additional options, such as:
+    - `--workers`: Number of worker processes (e.g., `--workers 3`).
+    - `--timeout`: Request timeout in seconds (e.g., `--timeout 30`).

+3. **Verify the Application**:
+    Visit `http://localhost:8000` to ensure the application is running with Gunicorn.

+By using Gunicorn, you can serve the application efficiently in a production-like setup.